 Other treatments may help lessen symptoms, with the following treatment goals:

 - maximize function in daily activities

 Treating cognitive symptoms

-Alzheimer's medications cannot alter disease progression, but the five FDA-approved Alzheimer's drugs that treat the symptoms of Alzheimer's disease can temporarily slow the worsening of symptoms and improve quality of life for those with Alzheimer's and their caregivers.
+There are five additional FDA-approved Alzheimer's drugs that treat the symptoms of Alzheimer's disease and can temporarily slow the worsening of symptoms and improve quality of life for those with Alzheimer's and their caregivers.